csu-signal/TRACE/README.md

 ### Main package
 Python 3.10 or higher is required if using conda because of [this unresolved issue](https://github.com/conda/conda/issues/10897).
 The conda environment can be created with `conda env create --file multimodalDemo.yaml`.

-To update the enviroment using the most current yaml file, activate it and run `conda env update --file multimodalDemo.yaml --prune`

 Install the package with `pip install -e .` from the root directory of the repo.

 Download the following models from [here](https://colostate-my.sharepoint.com/:f:/g/personal/nkrishna_colostate_edu/EhYic6HBX7hFta6GjQIcb9gBxV_K0yYFhtHagiVyClr7gQ?e=W6Pm6I) and save at the given locations: